 Why Should I Volunteer with Quiet Valley?

 Quiet Valley is a great place to come and volunteer.
 We are family focused and educationally driven.
 Volunteering with us is a great way to give back to the community.
 For students it is great for a resume, school requirement, church requirement, and for Scouting.

 How much Time would I be Expected of me for Festival?

 We would love to have you volunteer every day of the year but we know that isn’t possible for most of us.
-Harvest Festival takes place the Saturday and Sunday of Columbus Day weekend every year.
+Harvest Festival takes place in October on the Saturday and Sunday of Columbus Day weekend every year.
 For the days of the Festival we set up work shifts which are from 9:30am to 1:30pm, or 1:00pm to 5:00pm, or all day 9:30 to 5:00pm.
 Sign up for what works with your schedule.
 Leading up to Festival we usually have a number of different volunteer days were we need help setting up and cleaning up (see below).

 What Areas or Activities can I Volunteer to do?

 There are a great deal of activities throughout the farm for Festival with which we need help.
 Some of them change from year to year based on the theme but here are some of the basics:

 - Food Areas: handing out food, preparing food, collecting money